 The project team and relevant networks must be well placed to deliver the project plan.
 They must have the relevant knowledge, skills and experience to deliver capacity building projects under the specific theme and region (this includes the ability to deliver in the language of the target country).
-Previous experience of successfully delivering similar projects in the target country is preferable.
+Previous experience of successfully delivering similar projects is preferable.

-Applicants shortlisted to the full proposal stage will be required to submit a budget using a prescribed template.
-This will require detailing personnel using the nomenclature in Annex 1 of the guidance document and must match the CVs provided as part of the application.
 The CVs provided should be no longer than two pages and written in English.
 They should demonstrate a range of skills and experience that will allow effective management and delivery of the project.